commandus/logger-huffman/README.md

 Static library liblogger-huffman.a (-l logger-huffman).

-There are two way to use a library:
+There are two ways to use a library:

 - include headers with types (first way)
 - include only one "void *" type header (second way)